 Amazon gives us a good insight into this development.
 The company launched the Amazon Appstore for Android devices and its Kindle Fire in 2011 with a focus on games.
 Ecommerce was still relegated to traditional web or websites that would allow you to manually type in your credit card on a mobile’s screen.
 Starbucks was one of the big innovators with its 2009 app that allowed people to pay via iPhone in stores.

 During the 2010s, mobiles changed the way we do everything.
 Amazon and others realized this, and we saw a slow, steady progression for custom apps and shopping experiences.
-If we stay on the Amazon track, one of the more important things that happened came in 2018 when Amazon launched an app store designed for sellers.
+There’s now a wide array of services to look up.
+You can even opt for applications that help you get more Amazon reviews.
+In 2018, Amazon even launched an app store designed for sellers.